MACARIOLA/CAR-RENTAL-SYSTEM/readme.txt

         4. Communication: Facilitating communication between customers and drivers for rental inquiries, pickup/drop-off details, and inquiries.
         5. Payment Integration: Secure payment processing for rentals.
         6. Rating & Reviews: Allowing customers to rate and review drivers, and vice versa, to ensure accountability.
-        7. Safety & Support: Providing safety guidelines, emergency support, and a mechanism to report issues.
+        7. Safety & Support: Providing safety guidelines, emergency support, and a reporting mechanism.
-        8. Admin Dashboard: A backend interface for managing listings, user accounts, and resolving disputes if any.
+        8. Admin Dashboard: A backend interface for managing listings, and user accounts, and resolving disputes if any.

     Technologies Used:
         1. HTML